qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 <div style="text-align: justify">

-Metrics are a powerful feature that allows you to keep an eye on your most important data at a glance.
-It can be used by itself or it can be used as a part of a page, report, dashboard, or workflow.
+Metrics are a powerful feature that allows you to keep an eye on your most important data in a glance.
+It can be used by itself or as a part of a page, report, dashboard, or workflow.

 With Metric Builder, you can build the three different gauges seen below: